Q: Where do I get OpenSSL Libraries from and how do I set them up for VA Smalltalk 8.6.2 and above?

 Set up

-This section describes how to 1) acquire OpenSSL for each platform and 2) setup VA Smalltalk to connect to OpenSSL.
+This section describes how to 1) acquire OpenSSL for each platform and 2) set up VA Smalltalk / VAST Platform to connect to OpenSSL.
 The recommended way is summarized as follows:

 i.e. libeay32.dll and ssleay32.dll on Windows if using OpenSSL version < 1.1.0